 “When I’d get up in the morning, he’d make me breakfast,” Tyson said.
 “Now he’s not around anymore.
 God, I’m going to do well, but when I come down to it, who really cares?
 I like doing my job, but I’m not happy being victorious.
 I fight my heart out and give it my best, but when it’s over, there’s no Cus to tell me how I did, no mother to show my clippings to.”

 D’Amato taught Tyson many valuable lessons

 D’Amato is the person who turned Tyson into a man.
-He taught him many life lessons, including discipline and how to deal with fear.
+He taught him many life lessons, including discipline and dealing with fear.

 D’Amato also told Tyson that fear could work two different ways.